wanderson33245/The-Metal-Corpus/README.md

 ### Cross-genre comparison

 The most natural extension to this project is to examine lyrics from **all** genres.
-Country, R&B, Gospel, Funk, Rock, Heavy Metal, Rap, etc...
-I've already built the infrastructure, it would just require hundreds of thousands more API calls, and quite a long time to make them.
+Country, R&B, Gospel, Funk, Rock, Heavy Metal, Rap, etc. I've already built the infrastructure, it would just require hundreds of thousands more API calls and quite a long time to make them.
 One comparison that's fascinated me for a couple years is *Satan Is Real* by The Louvin Brothers (1959, Country gospel) and *Satan Is Real* by Kreator (2017, Thrash metal).
-Both are a warning against evil and temptation, but if you judge Kreator's album by its cover, you would think different.
-I'd posit that thrash metal and country are more thematically similar than most people would expect, but my proof for that claim will have to wait until I do V2.
+Both are a warning against evil and temptation, but if you judge Kreator's album by its cover, you would think differently.
+I'd posit that thrash metal and country music have more in common lyrically than their reputations suggest, but my proof for that claim will have to wait until this project's V2.
 That's the kind of assumption this project exists to test.

 ### Phrase and idiom analysis